• Skip to content

 Asian Lettuce Wraps

-Filed Under: Asian Takeout, Low Carb, Mains: Beef, Per Serving: 5-10g Net Carbs Tagged With: 0-30min, 1-5ingredients, ground beef, ketchup, scallions, soy sauce, stovetop
+Filed Under: Asian Takeout, Low Carb, Mains: Beef, Per Serving: 5-10g Net Carbs Tagged With: 0-30min, 1-5ingredients, featured, ground beef, ketchup, scallions, soy sauce, stovetop

 About Julia